 Yes.
 Depending on the size of your group, a room would be great, but space in the lobby will do as well.
 Make sure the room is large enough for everyone to sit comfortably.
 Considerations also need to be made for special speakers.
-If you are going to include a guest speaker, find out if he or she has any needs.
+If you are going to include a guest speaker, find out if they have any needs.